IT STARTS WITH -

 Through excellent artistic and educational performances for musicians and communities, the WSB actively seeks to promote the brass band tradition as an important part of the cultural heritage of the Province of Ontario as well as a dynamic and unique voice for contemporary composers and arrangers.

-Robert Miller is a Besson/Buffet-Crampon Artist and Clinician, and has established himself as one of Canada’s leading euphonium soloists.
-Currently, he is Principal Euphonium of the Weston Silver Band and the Mississauga Temple Band; and has instructed euphonium as a member of the University of Toronto Faculty since 2007.
+Robert Miller has established himself as one of Canada’s leading euphonium soloists.
+Currently, he is Principal Euphonium of the Weston Silver Band, Hannaford Street Silver Band and the Mississauga Temple Band; and has instructed euphonium as a member of the University of Toronto Faculty since 2007.
+He is a Yamaha Performing Artist and Clinician, and plays the Yamaha Neo YEP-642 TS exclusively.

 Brad Norton ( Principal)